hpcleuven/VscDocumentation/source/software/r_devtools.rst

 devtools in your conda environment.
 The following steps assume that you already have a conda environment named "science".
 If you do not yet have a conda environment, First create a :ref:`conda environment<r_package_management_conda>`.
+In the following example, it is assumed that your miniconda environment is installed in ``$VSC_DATA/miniconda3``.

 .. code-block:: bash